Jozabed

-Jozabed Sánchez Ruiz (born 8 March 1991), known simply as Jozabed ([xoθaˈβeð]), is a Spanish professional footballer who plays for Málaga CF as a central midfielder.
+Jozabed Sánchez Ruiz (born 8 March 1991), known simply as Jozabed ([xoθaˈβeð]), is a Spanish professional footballer who plays as a central midfielder.

 Club career

 Early years

 Born in Mairena del Alcor, Province of Seville, Jozabed finished his youth career with Sevilla FC, and made his senior debut in 2010–11 with the C team.
 He was promoted to the reserves in the summer of 2012.

 On 1 February 2013, Jozabed terminated his contract with the Andalusians and joined SD Ponferradina.
 He appeared in his first game as a professional eight days later, playing the last 30 minutes in a 3–0 away defeat against Villarreal CF in the Segunda División.

 Jozabed returned to his native region on 9 July 2013, signing with Real Jaén also in the second tier.
 He made his official debut on 18 August, scoring in a 1–2 home loss to SD Eibar.

 Rayo Vallecano

 On 20 June 2014, after Jaén's relegation, Jozabed moved to La Liga with Rayo Vallecano after agreeing to a three-year deal.
 He made his debut in the competition on 4 October, coming on as a late substitute in a 0–2 home loss against FC Barcelona.

 Jozabed scored his first goal in the Spanish top flight on 4 January 2015, his team's first in a 2–1 win at RCD Espanyol.